GRDtechlab/NgRx/README.md

 - Node.js (V ^18.19.1 or higher)
 - npm or yarn
 - Angular CLI (v19 or higher)
-- Basic knowledge of Angular and NgRx@19
+- Basic knowledge of Angular, Signals, and NgRx@19

 ## Setup Instructions